 - 2.2.
 DSA currently has three conventional SIDs (for aircraft joining airways at UPTON) and three PDRs (for aircraft joining airways at ROGAG), all of which are predicated on the GAM VOR. - 2.3.
 The current UPTON SIDs are detailed in the UK AIP at AD 2-EGCN-6-1 and are reproduced at Appendix B for ease of reference.
 Two of the SIDs originate from Runway 20, the other is for Runway 02.
 The reason for two UPTON SIDs off Runway 20 is to provide an alternative, non-conflicting, departure profile for the eventuality that there is gliding activity in the Upton Corridor.
 It is proposed that this arrangement is maintained to preserve the protection afforded to the gliding community.
 More detail on the arrangements with local gliding groups can be found in the MATS Part II, Section 4 Appendices. - 2.4.
 The three ROGAG PDRs were implemented as PDRs as opposed to SIDs as there was insufficient controlled airspace granted to DSA to contain the procedures when they were originally proposed.
 The terminology PDR was used by the CAA to clearly differentiate PDRs from SID procedures.
 SID procedures were specified for use only in a wholly controlled airspace environment.
-Similarly, PDRs were not charted in the UK AIP, their publication being in text format only with suitable safeguarding text to emphasise to pilots that they were procedures outside controlled airspace and not SID procedures.
+Similarly, PDRs were not charted in the UK AIP, their publication being in text format only with suitable safeguarding text to emphasise to pilots that these procedures were outside CAS and were not SID procedures.
 The basic differences between PDRs and formal SID procedures are outlined in the Stakeholder Consultation Document. - 2.5.
 The current ROGAG PDRs (one for each runway) are detailed in the UK AIP at AD 2-EGCN-15 Section 6 (b) 'Procedures for Outbound Aircraft' and are reproduced at Appendix B for ease of reference.
 Note: The ROGAG 20 North PDR will be withdrawn as it has rarely been used and is no longer required. - 2.6.
 In this ACP DSA proposes to replace these five procedures with five RNAV-1 SIDs.
-The proposed SID procedures are: - UPTON 2A to replace UPTON 1A; - UPTON 2B to replace UPTON 1B; - UPTON 2C to replace UPTON 1C; - ROGAG 1A to replace the ROGAG 20 South PDR; and - ROGAG 1B to replace the ROGAG 02 PDR. - 2.7.
+The proposed SID procedures are: - UPTON 2A to replace UPTON 1A; - UPTON 2B to replace UPTON 1B; - UPTON 2C to replace UPTON 1C; - ROGAG 1A to replace the ROGAG 20 South PDR; and - ROGAG 1C1 to replace the ROGAG 02 PDR. - 2.7.
 The objectives for the design of the SID procedures and the detailed description of each procedure are detailed in the subsequent paragraphs.
-Draft SID charts are depicted at Appendix C. - 2.8.
-DSA is committed to providing all operators who use the airport an appropriate instrument departure procedure that ensures the minimum obstacle clearance.
-As not all operators are able to meet the minimum navigation performance for RNAV-1 SIDs, DSA proposes the introduction of an Omni-Directional Departure (ODD) for each runway to safeguard departures against obstacles in the initial departure area.
-Aircraft will be issued an ODD together with appropriate ATC instructions to access the Terminal and Network ATM systems if they are either:
+Draft SID charts are depicted at Appendix C. Note that these procedures differ slightly from those consulted upon.
+The differences and the rationale behind the changes can be found within the 'Impact Assessment', (Document 62) in the ACP bundle.